akashbyldd-1/gen-ai/theory/0-ai-glossary.md

 ### **E**

 * **Embedding**
-  An embedding is a numerical representation of data, such as text, images, or videos, that captures relationships between different inputs.
-Embeddings are generated during the training phase of a model by converting text, image, and video into arrays of floating point numbers that are called vectors.
+  An embedding is a **numerical representation of data**, such as text, images, or videos, that captures relationships between different inputs.
+Embeddings are generated during the **training phase** of a model by converting text, image, and video into arrays of floating point numbers that are called vectors.

 ---